ornao/pp5_vintage/README.md

 <br>

 ### Javascript - [JSHint](https://jshint.com/)
 - The js included in this project is from the [bootstrap template Impact](https://bootstrapmade.com/impact-bootstrap-business-website-template/download/).
 I did not adapt this code in anyway hence I did not try to fiddle with it and mess up its functionality by trying to fulfil all the validation checks.
-Additionally, I utilised boutique ado js code and did not
+Additionally, I utilised boutique ado js code and did trust this was valid.
 <details><summary> main.js validation check screenshot</summary>

 <img src="https://vintagepp5.s3.eu-west-1.amazonaws.com/jsmain.png" alt="main.js validation check">